la2050/archive/_projects/2015/swimming-for-life-water-safety-and-competition-for-inner-city-youth.md

   swimming instruction and competitive program.
 project_image: 'https://img.youtube.com/vi/SdL6NXZskjo/hqdefault.jpg'
 project_video: 'https://www.youtube.com/embed/SdL6NXZskjo'
-'In one to three sentences, please describe your proposal.': >- The Trojan Swim Club Outreach Program is a free, school-based, high-quality swim program that began at a single South Los Angeles site in 2014 with 90 students and has served a total 260 to date.
-The success of the program has led us to plan an expansion of our capacity and partnership with LAUSD in 2016.
-By increasing capacity at our existing site and expanding to two new schools, we will reach 830 students annually with our rigorous water safety, swimming instruction and competitive program.
 Where will you be working?:
   - Central LA
   - South LA